Trees & Enumeration

 Proof:

 This lower bound is tight: merge sort achieves \(O(n \log n)\) comparisons in every case, and is therefore optimal in the comparison model.
 Quicksort achieves \(O(n \log n)\) in expectation (over random pivot choices) but \(O(n^2)\) in the worst case.
-Heapsort also achieves \(O(n \log n)\) worst-case while sorting in place, by exploiting a tree-based data structure that maintains a partial order on elements.
+Heapsort also achieves \(O(n \log n)\) worst-case while sorting in place, by exploiting a tree-based data structure (the binary heap, defined next) in which each parent stores a key no greater than those of its children.

 Definition: Binary Heap

-A (binary min-) heap is a complete binary tree in which every vertex stores a key, and each vertex's key is less than or equal to those of its children.
+A (binary min-) heap is a complete binary tree — a binary tree in which every level is filled, except possibly the last, which is filled from left to right — in which every vertex stores a key, and each vertex's key is less than or equal to those of its children.
 This heap property ensures that the minimum key resides at the root.
-Insertion and extract-min both run in \(O(\log n)\).

 The heap is the standard implementation of the priority queue abstract data type — the same structure that powers Dijkstra's algorithm in Network Flow & Walks on Graphs, where it enables efficient extraction of the vertex with minimum tentative distance.